 Even before this timeless holiday special, McGavin earned fame as Oliver Spencer in the Six Million Dollar Man.
-Additionally, McGavin also played the iconic Carl Kolchak in the Night Stalker series, which fans consider the role he was born to play.
+Additionally, McGavin also played the iconic supernatural-hunting reporter Carl Kolchak in the Night Stalker series, which fans consider the role he was born to play.
 Even though he died in 2006 at age 83, his influence carries on thanks to Kolchak, which inspired Buffy the Vampire Slayer and Men in Black.

 4. Melinda Dillon (Mrs. Parker)

-This hardworking mom won’t tolerate any foul language from her boys, she won’t hesitate to wash their mouths out with soap.
+This hardworking mom won’t tolerate any foul language from her boys and won’t hesitate to wash their mouths out with soap.
 But if her kids need to get even with some bullies?
 That’s understandable.
-Melinda Dillon played Mrs. Parker, Ralphie and Randy’s mom and her role was pretty ordinary as far as moms go and yet, she played it so perfectly.
+Melinda Dillon played Mrs. Parker, Ralphie and Randy’s mom, and her role was pretty ordinary as far as moms go and yet, she played it so perfectly.
 When not smashing novelty leg lamps, Dillon also appeared in Close Encounters of the Third Kind, which netted her one of her two Oscar nominations.
 The other came from Absence of Malice.
 She later appeared in films like Harry and the Henderson, Magnolia, and Reign Over Me.
 In the former, she proved an excellent presence in comedies, even when facing eight-foot-tall hairy monsters.

 After a very powerful career, she’s retired in 2007.
 Her last gig came from three episodes of Heartland.
 Hopefully, she’s taking it easy, watching the snow fall.